andresicedo/inheritance/README.md

 ## Description

 Class Inheritance - A class is like a blueprint; a description of the object to be created.
-Class inheritance is a way for on class to extend another class and create new functionality on top of the existing, in other words, classes inherit from other classes and created subclass relationships.
+Class inheritance is a way for a class to extend another class and create new functionality on top of the existing, in other words, classes inherit from other classes and created subclass relationships.
 Classes use constructor methods to set properties using the "this" keyword.